rakesh-budde/stock_trading/README.md

 # stock_trading
 Stock Trading is a console based application.
-It is used to find the percentage of difference between previour day and current day stocks and it sends a mail if there are any high difference of percentages of a particular company.
+It is used to find the difference of current day opening stock value and previous day closing stock value of a company stock.
+If the difference greater than threshold value it notifies the user by sending a mail, so that user can invest/withdraw in that stock.